isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 description: Start here to find out the travel requirements, restrictions and SafeTravel Lanes available when travelling to Singapore
 ---
-Travellers seeking to enter Singapore will do so via a Safe Travel Lane arrangement, and the entry requirements and health controls of each Safe Travel Lane may differ depending on the traveller’s profile and travel history.
-Travellers can refer to the following sections on this page to determine the most relevant arrangement(s) to enter Singapore:
+<p style="margin-top:10px; margin-bottom:20px; line-height:1.3;">Travellers seeking to enter Singapore will do so via a Safe Travel Lane arrangement, and the entry requirements and health controls of each Safe Travel Lane may differ depending on the traveller’s profile and travel history.
+Travellers can refer to the following sections on this page to determine the most relevant arrangement(s) to enter Singapore:</p>

 - [Self Help Tool for Safe Travel Lanes and Entry Requirements](#selfhelptool)
 - [Listing of Safe Travel Lanes by Traveller Profile](#lanelist)
 - [Entry Information for Air/Sea Crew and Pleasure Craft Owners](#crew)